Quickstart

 - API

-To generate keyshares, operator IDs and their public keys are needed.
-You can collect keys of each operator using SSV Subgraph.
-You will need to create own Graph API key and use endpoint with it.
+To generate keyshares, you need operator IDs and public keys.
+You can retrieve them from the SSV Subgraph.
+To do this programmatically, create your own The Graph API key and use it with the subgraph endpoint.

 const operatorIDs = JSON.parse(process.env.OPERATOR_IDS)